Illegal immigration to the United States: Native welfare

 A number of studies have shown that illegal immigration increases the welfare of natives.
 A 2015 study found that " increasing deportation rates and tightening border control weakens low-skilled labor markets, increasing unemployment of native low-skilled workers.
 Legalization, instead, decreases the unemployment rate of low-skilled natives and increases income per native."
 A study by economist Giovanni Peri concluded that between 1990 and 2004, immigrant workers raised the wages of native born workers in general by 4%, while more recent immigrants suppressed wages of previous immigrants.

 In a 2017 literature review by the National Academy of Sciences, they explain the positive impact of illegal immigrants on natives in the following way:

 The entry of new workers through migration increases the likelihood of filling a vacant position quickly and thus reduces the net cost of posting new offers.
 The fact that immigrants in each skill category earn less than natives reinforces this effect.
 Though immigrants compete with natives for these additional jobs, the overall number of new positions employers choose to create is larger than the number of additional entrants to the labor market.
 The effect is to lower the unemployment rate and to strengthen the bargaining position of workers.

-According to Georgetown University economist Anna Maria Mayda and University of California, Davis economist Giovanni Peri, "deportation of undocumented immigrants not only threatens the day-to-day life of several million people, it also undermines the economic viability of entire sectors of the U.S. economy."
+According to Georgetown University economist Anna Maria Mayda and University of California, Davis economist Giovanni Peri, "deportation of undocumented immigrants not only threatens the day-to-day life of several million people, it also undermines the economic viability of entire sectors of the US economy."
 Research shows that illegal immigrants complement and extend middle- and high-skilled American workers, making it possible for those sectors to employ more Americans.
-Without access to illegal immigrants, U.S. firms would be incentivized to offshore jobs and import foreign-produced goods.
+Without access to illegal immigrants, US firms would be incentivized to offshore jobs and import foreign-produced goods.
 Several highly competitive sectors that depend disproportionately on illegal immigrant labor, such as agriculture, would dramatically shrink and sectors, such as hospitality and food services, would see higher prices for consumers.
 Regions and cities that have large illegal populations are also likely to see harms to the local economy were the illegal immigrant population removed.
-While Mayda and Peri note that some low-skilled American workers would see marginal gains, it is likely that the effects on net job creation and wages would be negative for the U.S. as a whole.
+While Mayda and Peri note that some low-skilled American workers would see marginal gains, it is likely that the effects on net job creation and wages would be negative for the US as a whole.